christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 ### Day length unlikely to constrain climate-driven shifts in leaf-out times of northern woody plants
 Constantin Zohner, Susanne Renner, 2016
-**Permanent notes :**
+**Permanent notes :**YES
 photoperiod limitation: idea that plant sensitivity to day length protects leaves against frost damage by guiding budburst into a safe time period.
-Experiments show that day length sensitive species react to spring temperatures only once day length increases. --? d-l senstive species may not react to warmer temperatures.
+Experiments show that day length sensitive species react to spring temperatures only once day length increases.
+Because daylength won't change under climate change, photosensitive species species may not react to warmer temperatures.

 They showed a negative correlation between species' reliance on day length as a leaf-out signal and the winter duration in their native ranges.
 Two possible mechanisms on how photoperiod perception in plants may interact with warmin requirements:
 - Either plants need to reach a fixed photoperiod treshold before they perceive spring temperatures